 Parents are the key to their child’s successful experiences in the water.
-Water activities, often described as baby swimming lessons, is one of the only activities that can involve Mum or Dad, Granny or Grandad, or combinations of both.
-Other participants could be guardians, nannies or nursery helpers.
+Water activities often described as baby swimming lessons, are one of the only activities that can involve Mum or Dad, Granny or Grandad, or combinations of both.
+Other participants could be guardians, nannies, or nursery helpers.

 - Provides opportunities for adult and babies to share in a social activity

 - Provides pleasant experiences that encourage babies to return to the water willingly

 - Promotes water confidence early as a natural element in their lives

 - Assists in the familiarity with the water

 - Teaches parents/adults methods that will help babies be confident and happy in the water and willing to learn

 - Educates parents/adults about routines and aspects of safety in and around water